wasp-lang/wasp/web/docs/language/features.md

   }
 ```

-This method requires also requires that `externalAuthEntity` be specified in `auth` as [described here](features#externalauthentity).
-NOTE: The same `externalAuthEntity` can be used across different social login providers (e.g., both GitHub and Google can use the same entity).

-If you require custom configuration setup or user entity field assignment, you can override the defaults.
-Please check out that section for [Google overrides](features#google-overrides), as the information is the same.

 ##### GitHub Default settings
 - Configuration:
   - By default, Wasp expects you to set two environment variables in order to use GitHub authentication:
     - `GITHUB_CLIENT_ID`
     - `GITHUB_CLIENT_SECRET`
   - These can be obtained in your GitHub project dashboard.
-See [here](/docs/integrations/github#github-auth) for more.
+See [here](/docs/integrations/github#github-auth) for a detailed guide.

-- The same sign-in logic applies as for Google.
-Please see [that section](features#google-default-settings) for more.
-- Here is a link to the default implementations: https://github.com/wasp-lang/wasp/blob/release/waspc/data/Generator/templates/server/src/routes/auth/passport/github/defaults.js
+Here is a link to the default implementations: https://github.com/wasp-lang/wasp/blob/release/waspc/data/Generator/templates/server/src/routes/auth/passport/github/defaults.js

-NOTE: The same UI helpers apply as for Google.
-Please [see here](features#google-ui-helpers) for more.

 #### `externalAuthEntity`
 Anytime an authentication method is used that relies on an external authorization provider, for example, Google, we require an `externalAuthEntity` specified in `auth`, in addition to the `userEntity`, that contains at least the following highlighted fields: